fables-tales/nemesis/readme.md

 ##Contributing

-Please file issues on GitHub.
-Not on the student robotics trac.
-Also please send me a GitHub pull request if you want to merge changes in.
-This allows for easy management in my brain

-##Phippen, you ass, just let me hack on it
+Please file issues on Student Robotics [trac](http://trac.srobo.org) if you can.
+If you can't, please raise issues on GitHub instead, but be aware they'll be moved to trac for handling.

+Patches should be submitted to SR's [gerrit](http://gerrit.srobo.org) if possible, but GitHub pull requests (to @PeterJCLaw) are OK if you can't do this.
+These are likely to be moved to gerrit for handling.

+##Development on a clone of the deployment server

 1. Get an srobo dev server [here](http://github.com/samphippen/badger-vagrant)
 2. You've got nemesis in `/srv/nemesis`